Open-Source-Compliance/package-analysis/README.md

 There might be cases where the scanner matches some license information in a file but this information is not the license of the file.
 For example
 > "DT binding documents should be licensed (GPL-2.0-only OR BSD-2-Clause)\n" . $herecurr) && $fix) {$fixed[$fixlinenr] =~ s/SPDX-License-Identifier: .*/SPDX-License-Identifier: (GPL-2.0-only OR BSD-2-Clause)/;

 This is some code checking whether some files carry the expected SPDX expressions, thus it is not the licensing of this particular file.
-In this case and due to the fact that the file does not contain any license information the conclusion is "no license known", which is mapped to "NO ASSERTION" in SPDX terminology.
+In this case and due to the fact that the file does not contain any license information the conclusion is "no license known", which is mapped to "NOASSERTION" in SPDX terminology.

-There might be cases where in a Readme file of the subdirectory or on root level of the package there might be a statement, like:
+There might be cases where in a Readme file of the subdirectory or on root level of the package there is a statement, like:
 > Files in directory abc are all licensed under Apache-2.0

 This is an, of course, unwanted situation, because this kind of information tends to get outdated, because it is disconnected from the files located in the directory.